bootstrap-vue/bootstrap-vue/docs/directives/scrollspy/README.md

 you want to have nav-links shown as `active` based on the scrolling of another element (i.e. `<body>`).

+**Note:** ScrollSpy directive is currently in the experimental stage.

 ```html
 <template>
 <div style="height:410px;">